jbamuro/waccamole/README.md

 ## Working inside the ALLS

 You can get away with using a phillips screwdriver but you really do risk stripping the screws used here.
-Notice how each of the screws look like phillips but have a dot?
+Noticed how each of the screws look like phillips but have a dot?
 These are JIS screws!
 You'll want to purchase JIS screwdrivers to use.

 The main interest in opening the ALLS is getting to the solid state drive that's inside.
 It's a bit of a pain but you don't have to disassemble too much of it to be able to get it out (I was able to strain the ATX connector a bit to unscrew the drive without tampering any cable ties).